aayeh29-arch/encoder_encoder_PCN/README.md

-# Bidirectional Predictive Coding for Multimodal Image-Text Conversion
+# Bidirectional Predictive Coding for Multimodal Image-Text Conversion (Ongoing research)

 This repository implements a multimodal learning framework based on **bidirectional predictive coding**, designed to learn joint representations between images and text.
 The goal is to explore how structured latent spaces can support consistent cross-modal generation and inference.